The project you were working on was near completion. Suddenly, your boss expects you to relook at the project with fresh requirements and a new angle.

 A Sprint may fluctuate between one and six weeks.
 During the Sprint, a Scrum Master coordinates Daily Standup Meetings and, the Scrum Team discusses progress.
 Toward the end of the Sprint, there is a Sprint Review Meeting during which the Product Owner and concerned business people are provided a demonstration of the Deliverable.

-V Model or Agile, Which one is the best?
+V Model or Agile, Which One Os the Best?

-V model or Agile, it can be better understood and compared basis on the following attributes:
+V model or Agile, it can be better understood and compared based on the following attributes:

 2. Product Quality